Gers2017/ts-tipi/README.md

 # ts-tipi
-A CLI tool to rapidly create simple typescript projects
+A CLI tool to quickly create typescript projects in node.js

 ## How to get started
 Run the following commands to create a new project
 ```bash
 npx ts-tipi
 ```
+Choose between the tamplate options
+- nodemon-watch: `nodemon and tsc --watch setupc`
+- ts-node: `ts-node with nodemon setup`

 Once it's done run the following commands:

 Access your project